Welcome to the Silhavy Lab

 Membrane biogenesis and signal transduction

 All cells have subcellular compartments that are bound by lipid bilayers, and this three-dimensional organization is essential for life.
 If we consider lipid bilayers themselves as compartments, then Gram-negative bacteria, such as Escherichia coli, have four distinct subcellular locations: the cytoplasm, inner membrane (IM), periplasm, and outer membrane (OM).
 The noncytoplasmic compartments are collectively termed the cell envelope.
 We wish to understand cellular assembly, in particular, the process of OM biogenesis.
 The OM is an asymmetric lipid bilayer containing phospholipids in the inner leaflet and lipopolysaccharide (LPS) in the outer leaflet.
 Membrane spanning outer membrane proteins (OMPs) typically assume a beta-barrel conformation.
 All OM components are synthesized in the cytoplasm or the IM and therefore, OM biogenesis requires the transport of these molecules across the cell envelope for assembly at their final cellular location.
-Strikingly, these transport and assembly processes occur in an environment that lacks an obvious energy source such as ATP.
-We have used a combination of genetics, biochemistry, and bioinformatics to identify the cellular machinery required for the assembly of OMPs and LPS in the OM.
-Both of these assembly machineries have protein components in every cellular compartment, and this spatial organization suggests the temporal order of component function.
-Current effort in the lab is directed towards understanding how these machines function in molecular terms, and how the various envelope stress responses maintain cell integrity.
+Strikingly, these assembly processes occur outside the peptidoglycan cell wall in an environment that lacks an obvious energy source such as ATP.
+We use a combination of genetics, biochemistry, and bioinformatics to identify and characterize the cellular machinery required for these assembly reactions.
+We also study the signal transduction systems that monitor the integrity of the cell envelope and regulate the production of effector proteins that combat stress.